Welcome to Arnhem

 6) Say hello

 When you notice it is not that easy to find a job that you like, but you need the money, you can always check if there are any restaurants/bar/hotels that need staff.
 Catering does not pay that well, but it pays.
 And in general, to do the dished, you don’t need to speak fluent Dutch.
 In and around the “Korenmarkt” should be a good place to start.
-Make sure you take your printed CV with you and make a great first impression.
+Make sure you take your printed CV and a motivation letter with you and make a great first impression.

 7) Subscribe to job agencies especially for expats